 A message from DSA Canada President, Peter Maddox

-We are working with federal and provincial government agencies to discuss opportunities for direct selling participants – both companies and independent sales consultants – to receive economic support during the COVID-19 pandemic.
+We are working with federal and provincial government agencies to discuss opportunities for direct selling participants – both companies and independent sales consultants – to continue receiving economic support during the COVID-19 pandemic, and to be acknowledged for our current and potential role in the ongoing economic recovery.
 We are working diligently to ensure that direct sellers are recognized and assisted.

 If you face any challenges please let us know.
 We are ready to assist you and to ensure you have the information you need to maintain your business operations.